Best Puppy Food

 How long to feed a puppy diet also varies between breeds.
 Generally, smaller breeds switch to adult food earlier (at around 12 months), as they have a shorter growth period.
 In large breeds, it’s usually recommended to continue with puppy food until they’re between 18-24 months of age.
 When making the transition to adult food, introduce the new food slowly over a few weeks.
 Start by mixing a little new food with the puppy food and gradually increase the ratio.

-Dogs should always have access to fresh, clean water.
+Puppies should always have access to fresh, clean water.